Were You Injured In An Uber Accident?

 That’s because we work on a contingency fee basis.
 This means we only receive payment for our work once a case has been resolved successfully and money has been paid to our client.
 The fact of the matter is that most people have a hard time affording legal counsel under standard retainer agreements, and that becomes all the more true during the financial duress of an injury or wrongful death.
 Contingency fees mean that clients don’t have to pay high retainer fees.
 This also motivates attorneys to only accept cases that they are confident will yield a good outcome.
 That prevents lost time and undue heartache for everyone involved.

-Prospective clients should also know that the Russell Law Firm offers free, no-obligation consultations for prospective clients.
+Prospective clients should also know that the Russell Law Firm, LLC offers free, no-obligation consultations for prospective clients.
 We make our living by providing outstanding results for our clients, and that’s it.